The world's GREATEST desserts – how many British favourites made the list?

 margouillat photo/Shutterstock

-Mousses have been a part of traditional French cooking since the mid-18th century, with none more popular than a chocolate mousse.
-The light, airy texture is achieved by folding whisked egg whites through a mixture of cream and chocolate.
-It might not be such a dinner party staple as it once was, but chocolate mousse remains a timeless classic – and can be found on restaurant menus around the world.
+Mousses have been a part of traditional French cooking since the mid-18th century – and chocolate mousse is the most popular of them all.
+The dessert's light, airy texture is achieved by folding whisked egg whites through a mixture of cream and chocolate.
+It might not be the dinner party staple it once was, but chocolate mousse remains a timeless classic, and it can be found on restaurant menus around the world.

 4. Apfelstrudel, Austria